JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 ### High-level kernels

-Several packages build on KernelAbstractions.jl to provide ready-made parallel algorithms.
+Several packages build on lower-level primitives to provide ready-made parallel algorithms.

 [AcceleratedKernels.jl](https://github.com/JuliaGPU/AcceleratedKernels.jl) provides cross-architecture parallel algorithms—sorting, reduction, accumulation, and more—that compile from a single codebase to multithreaded CPUs, CUDA, ROCm, oneAPI, and Metal.
-It leverages Julia's compilation model to generate efficient code for each target without maintaining separate hardware-specific implementations.
-For workloads that consist primarily of these standard operations, it offers a "write once, run everywhere" experience with native performance.
+It has utilities for setting the number of threads, the block size, or pre-allocate scratchspaces.

 [GemmKernels.jl](https://github.com/JuliaGPU/GemmKernels.jl) is a flexible framework for crafting optimized General Matrix Multiplication (GEMM) kernels on NVIDIA GPUs.
 It decomposes GEMM into modular, customizable components—parameters, layouts, transforms, operators, and epilogues—that users can mix and match through Julia's multiple dispatch system.
-The package delivers around 50–80% of the performance of cuBLAS and CUTLASS, and is the right tool when the standard BLAS interface is too inflexible for a particular memory layout or numeric type.
+The package can be useful when the standard BLAS interface is too inflexible for a particular memory layout or numeric type.

 [KernelForge.jl](https://github.com/epilliat/KernelForge.jl) is a pure Julia library of high-performance, portable GPU primitives including map-reduce, prefix scans, matrix-vector products, and sorting.
 It targets both NVIDIA and AMD hardware and aims for performance comparable to optimized C++ libraries, without requiring any non-Julia dependencies.
-The package fills a practical gap for authors who need efficient low-level building blocks but want to stay within the Julia ecosystem.

-[JACC.jl](https://github.com/JuliaGPU/JACC.jl) provides a vendor-neutral API for CPU and GPU computing inspired by C++ frameworks like Kokkos and RAJA.
+[JACC.jl](https://github.com/JuliaGPU/JACC.jl) provides a simple vendor-neutral API for CPU and GPU computing.
+It targets HPC users familiar with C++ frameworks like Kokkos, RAJA, SYCL or TBB.
-Its `parallel_for` and `parallel_reduce` primitives deploy to CUDA, AMD, Metal, oneAPI, or CPU threads from a single codebase, with the backend selected at package load time.
+Its array construction (`zeros/ones/fill`), `parallel_for` and `parallel_reduce` primitives deploy to NVIDIA, AMD, Apple or Intel GPUs using JuliaGPU's vendor-specific backends.
+They can also leverage CPU threads using Polyester.jl.
+Backend selection is done outside code using Preferences.jl mechanisms (e.g., `LocalPreferences.toml`).
-The package is particularly well suited for HPC workloads: developers can write and test kernels on a laptop CPU and then deploy them to multi-GPU supercomputer nodes without changing any application code.
+The package is well-suited for HPC prototyping: developers can write and test kernels on a laptop CPU or GPU and then deploy them to multi-GPU supercomputer nodes without changing any application code.
+Users of the default APIs, do not need prior CPU/GPU programming knowledge to parallelize their codes, but JACC.jl provides low-level performance APIs (e.g., blocks, threads, async, shared memory, stream, multi-GPU, etc.) for hardware-specific optimizations.

 ### Tensor operations